mfederczuk/ktlint-gradle-plugin/README.md

 ktlint {
 	version = '0.49.0' // set the version of ktlint
-	android = true // optional: add the flag --android to ktlint limit = 5 // optional: add the option --limit=5 to ktlint installGitPreCommitHookBeforeBuild = true // optional: automatically installs the hook every time before a build is started }
+	android = true // optional: add the flag --android to ktlint limit = 5 // optional: add the flag --limit=5 to ktlint installGitPreCommitHookBeforeBuild = true // optional: automatically installs the hook every time before a build is started }
 ```